Are Tight Hip Flexors Causing Your Pain?

 Your hip flexors are the deeper muscles of the body which are responsible for bending at the waist and for raising your leg.
 The primary ones being the Psoas Major and the Iliacus.
 They are commonly referred to together as the Iliopsoas muscle.

-By bending at the waist with these muscles, this prevents you from bending with the lower back.
+By bending at the hips while using these muscles, this prevents you from bending with the lower back.

 Unfortunately, most people have poorly conditioned hip flexor muscles and prefer to bend or lean with their lower back.
 This is further worsened when the hamstrings are both tight and short.

-When your hip flexor muscles are weak and poorly conditioned, you are no longer able to maintain a straight and aligned posture from your back to your pelvis.
+When your hip flexor muscles have become weak and poorly conditioned, you are no longer able to maintain a straight and aligned posture from your back to your pelvis.

-There should be minimum movement between the natural curve of the spine concerning the pelvis.
+There should be very little movement between the natural curve of the spine concerning the pelvis.
 This is to preserve the healthy distribution of weight on the lumbar discs.
 The discs which are most prone to injury are the discs closer in proximity to the pelvis (ex.
 L5-S1).

 Tightness not only contributes to disc injury but also become very sore, causing tenderness, discomfort, and stiffness.
 We tend to believe that we are sore simply due to the added weight from sitting directly on the muscles themselves or pain due to overuse.